Cryptocurrency and Bitcoin: Climate Issue or Opportunity?

 If we decarbonise our global energy mix, by using more renewables and make a cross on fossil fuels, Cryptocurrencies and Bitcoin will consequently pollute less.
 As with any other investment, we think investors should be mindful of their carbon impact.

-At Bloom, we will always be committed to focusing on investments that take us to a cleaner, more sustainable economy.
+At Bloom, we will always focus on investments that take us to a cleaner, more sustainable economy.
 For now, we think Bitcoin & cryptocurrencies are not aligned with a positive climate impact investment.